inadarei/uber.client.js/README.md

 1. data() - returns an array of `Data` elements
 2. error() - returns an array of `Data` elements
+3. raw() - returns the raw original text of the message (XML or JSON).
+Response object is of the form: `{"format" : "json", "message" : "..." }`
+4. rawJSON() - returns the JSON serialization of the original message.
+This is late binding (does parsing at every call) to optimize memory by compromising processing speed.

 ### Class: Data